Junos OS Routing Engine Components and Processes

 Routing Protocol Process

-The Junos OS interface process communicates through the Junos OS kernel with the interface process in the Packet Forwarding Engine, enabling Junos OS to track the status and condition of the router’s interfaces.
+The Junos OS interface process communicates through the Junos OS kernel with the interface process in the Packet Forwarding Engine, enabling Junos OS to track the status and condition of the network device’s interfaces.

 SNMP and MIB II Processes